eclipse-tractusx/eclipse-tractusx.github.io/docs/release/trg-1/trg-1-1.md

 ## Why

-A good `README.md` file is the starting point for everyone opening a Repository.
+A good `README.md` file is the starting point for everyone opening a repository.
 It should help them find all critical information in an easy way.

 ## Description